Orkestra-Tech/orkestra/docs/src/main/tut/directories.md

 ---
 layout: docs
 title:  "Directories"
-position: 5
+position: 4
 ---

 # Directories

-When playing with files we often need to change directories:
+When playing with files we often need to change directories, so you might wonder can we do that in Orchestra!
+First of all this is now time to explain what the `implicit workDir`.
+This implicit is used for example by the function `sh()` as seen in [Shells](shells.html) to know where to run the shell script.
+So if we'd like to changing directory we would use the function `dir` that changes the current directory only for the scope of the function passed to it:
 ```tut:silent
 import scala.concurrent.Await
 import scala.concurrent.duration._